ocastany/GradissimoCalculator/README.md

 [1]: https://www.osapublishing.org/jlt/abstract.cfm?uri=jlt-17-5-924

 --
-The project can be download with `git clone git://github.com/ocastany/GradissimoCalculator.git`.
+The project can be downloaded with `git clone git://github.com/ocastany/GradissimoCalculator.git`.
+The directory `GradissimoCalculator/gradissimo` should be included in the Python module search path for an easy import.

 --
 Copyright (C) 2020 Olivier Castany